kkriti01/lanyon/_posts/2018-10-17-Go-and-rust-for-python-programmer.md

 ---
 layout: post
-title: Go and rust for python programmer
 ---
+# Go and rust for python programmer
 As many of us attended Pycon india in Hyderabad and I guess we all were little confused after keynote speech by Armin Ronacher that whether Rust is really better than python.

 I have worked on python2/python3 for most of my backend project.From Django/Flask application to admin scripting or machine learning , I have used python only.But there were lots of things that I didn't find right in python like: